About Crewe & Nantwich Athletic Club

 Established in 1974, Crewe and Nantwich Athletic Club prides itself on being a family orientated club that caters for all standards and ages from 8 upwards.
 We offer coaching, training and local and county competitions in all track and field events, road, cross-country, indoor and sports-hall athletics.
 Crewe and Nantwich Athletic Club is part of Cheshire County Athletics Association and registered under England Athletics North West Region and in-turn is governed by UK Athletics.

 Crewe and Nantwich Athletic Club prospers on the fabulous facility of the Cumberland Arena, Thomas Street, Crewe where qualified coaches are passionate about helping athletes from the South Cheshire area and beyond to reach their potential.
-In 2006 the Club celebrated 25 years of being at the Cumberland this year.
-(1981-2006).
-The Club also won the prestigious BBC Community Club of the Year 2006 within the Cheshire and Warrington region and was a finalist in the BBC North West Community Sports Club of the Year 2006 and in the Cheshire East 2013 Sports Club of the Year
+In 2006 the Club celebrated 25 years of being at the Cumberland (1981-2006).
+The Club also won the prestigious BBC Community Club of the Year 2006 within the Cheshire and Warrington region and was a finalist in the BBC North West Community Sports Club of the Year 2006 and in the Cheshire East 2013 Sports Club of the Year.

 The Club has membership of around 260 athletes who share a love of running, jumping or throwing, with athletes from the junior and senior sections representing the Club, the County or in some cases their Country at major athletic events.
 The Club provides national level coaching for sprints, hurdles and endurance and has qualified coaches for all field specific events as well as catering for multi-eventers.